Yoga: 5 Simple Poses You Can Do While Watching TV

 Stuck in your flat without much space to move around?
 Working from home makes us more sedentary as we do not need to commute as much.
 After a long day of work, it’s tempting to just sit on the couch and binge-watch Netflix to relax.
 However, prolonged sitting can lead to stiffness and pain in different parts of the body or even various health problems.
 So how about trying to make your watching time healthier and more productive?
-Here are 5 easy yoga poses you can do on the couch while watching your favourite show.
+Here are 5 easy yoga poses you can do on the couch while watching your favorite show.

 Lotus Pose (Padmasana)

 - Bend your right knee and move your right foot onto your left thigh near the hip crease.
 Have the sole of your foot facing the ceiling.

 - Bend your left knee and move your left foot onto your right thigh near the hip crease.
 The sole of your left foot should also be facing the ceiling.